sourcegraph/about/handbook/product/product_management/direction_template.md

 - What matters to us when we prioritize products and features
 - Contextual things that matter to Sourcegraph or the product

+## Themes

+What are high level themes or principles you are using to guide prioritization within your three year strategy, and why?
+What are the groupings of features/problems to solve that you are focusing on in that period?

+> Examples:
+>
+> - A product differentiator
+> - Cloud-first
+> - Adoption

+### Theme 1

+TODO

+### Theme 2

+TODO

 # Where we are now

 - Where is the team's area of ownership in terms of its maturity?
 Is it new and basic, or complete and lovable?
 Are different features at different levels?